LamAnnieV/deploy_7/README.md

 ![Images](Images/DB_name.png)

+## Step #4 Dockerfile

+A Docker image is a template of an application with all the dependencies it needs to run.
+A docker file has all the components to build the Docker image.

+For this deployment, we need to create a [dockerfile](dockerfile) to build the image of the banking application.
+Please see the [GIT - docker file](Images/git.md) section to see how to test the dockerfile to see if it can build the image and if the image is deployable.

+## Step #5 Use Terraform to create the Jenkins-Agent Infrastructure and the Banking Application Infrastructure

+Terraform is a tool that helps you create and manage your infrastructure.
+It allows you to define the desired state of your infrastructure in a configuration file, and then Terraform takes care of provisioning and managing the resources to match that configuration.
+This makes it easier to automate and scale your infrastructure and ensures that it remains consistent and predictable.

+### Jenkins Agent Infrastructure

+Use Terraform to spin up the [Jenkins Agent Infrastructure](jenkinsTerraform/main.tf) to include the installs needed for the [Jenkins instance](jenkinsTerraform/installs1.sh), the install needed for the [Jenkins Docker agent instance](jenkinsTerraform/installs2.sh), and the install needed for the [Jenkins Terraform agent instance](jenkinsTerraform/installs3.sh).

-## Step #6 Use Jenkins Terraform Agent to execute the Terraform scripts to create the Banking Application Infrastructure and Deploy the application on ECS with Application Load Balancer
+### Use Jenkins Terraform Agent to execute the Terraform scripts to create the Banking Application Infrastructure and Deploy the application on ECS with Application Load Balancer

 **Banking Application Infrastructure**